Trail Camera with Encryption – Ltl Acorn 6210MC PLUS E

 Scroll down for the full product description.
 FREE UK Delivery & 1 Year Warranty.

-This is the Ltl Acorn 6210MC PLUS trail camera with an encryption feature built in.
+This is the Ltl Acorn 6210MC PLUS E trail camera with an encryption feature built in.

-Often known as a wildlife camera, game camera, scouting camera, hunting camera or wildlife camera trap - this device is also used extensively for cable free, video security surveillance in remote areas where connection to mains power is not possible or practical such as fly tipping hot spots or other locations where anti social behaviour may be a problem.
+Often known as a wildlife camera, game camera, scouting camera or wildlife camera trap - this trail camera device is also used extensively for cable free, video security surveillance in remote areas where connection to mains power is not possible or practical such as fly tipping hot spots or other locations where anti social behaviour may be a problem.

 Thanks to the built in covert (940nm frequency) infrared array, it can capture video footage or photos in complete darkness (colour footage during the day, black & white at night) and will only do so when motion/heat change is detected using the 3 built in motion/heat sensors.